aletempiac/aletempiac.github.io/_pages/cv.md

 Honors and Awards
 ======
+* First place in the IWLS 2022 contest: **"Synthesis of small circuits for completely-specified multi-output Boolean functions represented using truth tables"**
 * IWLS 2021 Best Student Paper Candidate: **"From Logic to Gates: A Versatile Mapping Approach to Restructure Logic"**
 * MODELSWARD 2021 Best Poster Award: **"Direct Model-checking of SysML Models"**
 * EDIC IC Fellowship, EPFL, 2020